Lake Cahuilla: Faults and earthquakes

 When Lake Cahuilla existed, individual earthquakes caused as much as 1 m displacement.
 Sediments of Lake Cahuilla have shown deformation structures similar to these formed by the 1971 San Fernando earthquake in the Van Norman Reservoir of the Los Angeles Aqueduct.
 These deformation structures were formed by soil liquefaction.
 Sediments of the lake Coachella have yielded evidence of eight earthquakes, dated to have occurred between 906 – 961, 1090 – 1152, 1275 – 1347, 1588 – 1662, and 1657 – 1713.
 Less certain is the timing of events between 959 – 1015 and 1320 – 1489.

-Patterns of seismic activity detected by paleoseismology suggest that the filling of Lake Cahuilla might have triggered stress changes that caused earthquakes along the San Andreas Fault and other faults when they were already close to rupture.
-Such lake-induced seismicity is known from reservoirs and referred to as induced seismicity.
+Patterns of seismic activity detected by paleoseismology suggest that the filling of Lake Cahuilla might have triggered stress changes that caused earthquakes along the San Andreas Fault (where it might be responsible for most or even all earthquakes on the southern San Andreas Fault, although "outlier earthquakes" also took place.) and other faults when they were already close to rupture.
+Such lake-induced seismicity is known from reservoirs and referred to as induced seismicity, and might be caused by changes in pore pressure during lake filling.
 Alternatively, earthquakes could have caused course changes in the Colorado River that then caused the lake to flood or to dry up; paleoseismology in Coachella is consistent with this hypothesis.
 Some earthquakes such as the 1892 Laguna Salada earthquake caused large vertical displacements that could have triggered flooding.
 Conversely, tectonically driven uplift of the northern side of the Colorado River Delta tends to stabilize the present southward course of the river against diversions to the north.